-Please pack all necessary gear into a daypack/backpack as we will be simulating survival conditions.
-Make sure your gear is packed in waterproof bags to keep as much of your gear as dry as possible because everything will be tossed into the water and most likely drug across the sandy beach as if you were truly marooned or shipwrecked.
+Please pack all necessary gear into a daypack, soft backpack as we will be simulating survival conditions.
+Make sure your gear is packed in waterproof bags in an attempt to keep as much of your gear as dry as possible because all your gear will be tossed into the water and most likely drug across the sandy beach as if you were truly marooned or shipwrecked.
 A well packed bag would also serve as a handy floatation aid or you could bring a small piece of rope, where you can drag the pack behind you as you swim to shore.
 There is no loading dock at the beach site, so it is up to you to try and keep your gear as clean and dry as possible.

-Since we are going to be marooned, there is no need to go food shopping as a group.
-Participants are responsible for their own food on this trip.
-The campsite will be primitive, so the scouts are encouraged to pack using the list below, and anything else a prepared scout can think of for the adventure.
+Since we are going to be marooned, there is no need to go food shopping as a group...participants will be responsible for their own food and water this trip.
+Catching, cleaning and cooking fish for supper is encouraged, but should not be counted on with any certainty.
+Lunch will be served group style on board the boats during the return cruise time on Sunday.
+The open air beach campsite will be primitive, so the scouts are encouraged to pack using the list below, and anything else a prepared scout can think of for the adventure.
 As part of the program, there may be some MRE food rations hidden on the island or possibly washed ashore during the shipwreck, along with some other ancillary items to help the scouts cope during the marooned adventure.
 It should be an exciting and educational experience, so we hope you can join us.

 Word of Caution; As much fun as this sounds, this trip is not for everyone.
 There will be no bathrooms, no shelters for shade, no fresh water, and the troop will not be providing troop tents, lexan food boxes, wood cook boxes or any other gear from troop storage.
-All you will have is what you bring in your pack, More detailed instructions will be shared with the boys during the Monday meetings leading up to the excursion.
+It will be hot days and cool nights, all you will have is what you bring in your pack.
+More detailed instructions will be shared with the boys during the Monday meetings leading up to the excursion.

-We will be using the two private sailboats at the Long Beach Yacht Club (Long Dock), captained by Mr. Brownett, and Mr. Talbot, for transport to Cabrillo Harbor Beach on the North side of Catalina.
-We will be loading personal gear and troop gear onto the sailboats, on Friday, August 19 at 6:00 pm and then you will be heading home to sleep comfortably in your own bed for the night.
-We will meet back at the Long Beach Yacht Club the next morning, Saturday, August 20 at 6:00 am sharp and will be departing for a three-hour boat ride.
+We will be using the two private sailboats at the Long Beach Yacht Club (Long Dock), captained by Mr. Brownett, and Mr. Talbot, for transport to Cabrillo Harbor Private Beach at Catalina.
+We will be loading personal gear and troop gear onto the sailboats, on Friday, August 25 at 6:00 pm and then you will be heading home to sleep comfortably in your own bed for the night.
+We will meet back at the Long Beach Yacht Club the next morning, Saturday, August 26 at 6:00 am sharp and will be departing for a three hour boat ride.

 The uniform for this event is Class B t-shirt, hat, swim trunks, sunscreen, and water shoes.
-All participants should expect to get very wet when departing the boat for the beach shoreline.
+All participants should expect to get wet when departing the boat for the beach shoreline.